graphistry/graphistry-cli/hardware-software.md

 The Graphistry client runs in standard browser configurations:

-* **Browser**: Chrome and Firefox from the last 3 years, and users regularly report success with other browsers like Safari.
+* **Browser**: Chrome and Firefox from the last 3 years, and users regularly report success with other browsers

 * **WebGL**: WebGL 1.0 is required.
-It is 7+ years old, so most client devices, including phones and tablets, support it.
+It is 7+ years old, so most client devices, including phones and tablets, support it: check browser settings for enabling.
 Graphistry runs fine on both integrated and discrete graphic cards, with especially large graphs working better on better GPUs.

 * **Network**: 100KB+/s download speeds, and we recommend 1MB+/s if often using graphs with 100K+ nodes and edges.

-* **Operating System**: All.
+* **Operating System**: All

 ***Recommended***: Chrome from last 2 years on a device from the last 4 years and a 1MB+/s network connection